Home | Volume 14 | Article number 8

 Introduction Down

 Infant flour produced in developed countries are generally contaminated by biological, chemical and physical contaminants such as mycotoxins [1], bacteria, yeasts and various substances.
 In most West African countries, almost half of cereal intended for the production of infant flour has an aflatoxin content higher than international standards [2].
-In Burkina Faso several cases of contamination by both bacteriological germs and mycotoxins from infant flour have been reported [1,3-5].
+In Burkina Faso, several cases of contamination by both bacteriological germs and mycotoxins from infant flour have been reported [1,3-5].
 In addition, the use of poor-quality infant flour packaging does not allow a good conservation.
 These contaminants and bad practices affect the quality of infant flour and present a health risk to infants and young children who are the main consumers and vulnerable groups.
 Several studies on food safety have revealed that mycotoxins are of a global public health concern [2].

-Infant flour are complementary food given to infants and young children in the form of porridge from the age of 6 months [6].
+Infant flour is a complementary food given to infants and young children in the form of porridge from the age of 6 months [6].
 They are specially designed to cover the nutritional needs of infants and young children because after 6 months, breast milk is no longer sufficient to provide the nutritional needs of infants in energy and protein [7].
 Inadequate nutrition during the weaning period could have irreversible consequences on the child's growth, cognitive development, morbidity, and mortality throughout life and thereby, compromise individual productivity and affect the economic development of the country [8].
 Cereal-based porridge is traditionally used in Burkina Faso as complementary food at the time of dietary diversification, and is at present the main commercial complementary food produced locally; the rest of the production (baby purees, lipid pastes, etc.) being extremely limited [9].
 The poor management of the production of infant flour is a source of contamination by mycotoxins and other microorganisms that are the origin of many diseases including malnutrition and cancers, causing many deaths.
 According to Størmer [10], there is a link between mycotoxins, mortality and the decline in the birth rate.
-Mycotoxins are substances produced by a wide variety of moulds growing on raw materials and derived products [11].
+Mycotoxins are substances produced by a wide variety of molds growing on raw materials and derived products [11].
 They are secondary metabolites produced by toxigenic fungi belonging to the genera Aspergillus, Fusarium and Penicillium [12].

 In Burkina Faso, there are imported and nationally produced types of infant flour.
 In this study, we particularly focused on the different nationally produced types of infant flour.
 Infant flour is generally a mixture of cereals, legumes, oilseeds and/or milk powder, minerals and vitamins, provided in the form of Mineral Vitamin Complexes (CMV).
 The objective of this study was to evaluate the management of infant flour production in the city of Ouagadougou (Burkina Faso) through a cross-sectional study taking into account the identification of raw materials used in the production of the flour, the conservation methods, the production processes and finally the quality of the types of infant flour produced and their packaging methods.
 To do this, a survey was conducted among 11 out of 25 production units in the city of Ouagadougou contacted and willing to partake in the study.
 The results of this survey will allow to assess the impact of the production conditions and processes on the sanitary and nutritional quality of local infant flour.